sohanjs111/Ros-melodic/README.md

 # Ros-melodic
 Ros melodic docker was installed as per the need of the Bachelor Thesis at FHWS for Evaluating the performance on LiDAR-based Algorithms.

+If you would like to use the ros-melodic as a root user continue the installation on [master branch](#master).
+If you would like to use the ros-melodic as a normal user checkout to [irobot branch](#irobot)

-To install simple Ros melodic Docker without LiDAR-Based Alogrithms, please switch to simple - branch.
+To install simple Ros melodic Docker without LiDAR-Based Alogrithms, please git checkout [simple branch](#simple).
+NOTE THAT YOU WILL BE RUNNING AN USER (irobot).

 If you want to use rqt_graph or xterm use following the steps at [xterm section](#xterm).
-Its also important to build the container your IP_address in [Step 2](#docker-steps).
+Its also important to build the container according to your IP_address in [Step 2](#docker-steps).

 ## FHWS